-I am already working with the Mayor, Transport Commissioner and TfGM to deliver a pilot scheme to allow cycles on the Metrolink system and have instigated a review into the current policies in place for those with mobility aids on trams.
+The malready working with the Mayor, Transport commissioner and TfGM to deliver a pilot scheme allow cycles on the Metrolink system and have instigated a review into the current policies in place for those with mobility aids on trams.

 5. Road Danger Reduction